PinheiroCosta/worklog/README.md

 You can overwrite the log directory defined in the config file by passing the -d parameter:
 `worklog.sh -p SOME_OTHER_PROJECT -s START -d path/to/log/here/events.log`

+the list of all supported STATUS are:
+START
+PAUSE
+RESUME
+END

 ### TODO
 - [] add option to query for total work hours of a given date.